kHarshit/kHarshit.github.io/_posts/2017-12-29-false-positives.md

 date: 2017-12-29
 categories: [Data Science]
 mathjax: true
+excerpt: "A guide to classification evaluation metrics: confusion matrix, precision, recall, and the significance of false positives."
 ---

 A false positive error or **false positive** (false alarm) is a result that indicates a given condition exists when it doesn't.